brunotm/norm/README.md

 [![Apache 2 licensed](https://img.shields.io/badge/license-Apache2-blue.svg)](https://raw.githubusercontent.com/brunotm/statement/master/LICENSE)

-This package provides a simple SQL query builder for Go which aims for simplicity, performance and to stand out of the way when working with SQL code in Go.
+This package provides a simple SQL query builder for Go which aims for simplicity, performance and to be out of the way when working with SQL code in Go.

-**It is not an ORM or a magic DSL that hides the SQL code and logic.**
+**It is not and will not be a magic ORM or DSL that hides the SQL code and logic.**

 ## Currently supported

 	* Select
+    	* Comment
     	* Columns
     	* From (table or statement.SelectStatement)
     	* Join